 Construction of this grand red brick structure started in 1882, back then it was called “Borussia”.
 At the end of the 19th Century, Berlin was the brewery capital of Europe and business was good.
-In the years to come other buildings were added including the large turret seen from the road, staff quarters and a couple of warehouses.
-The brewery had many different names until 1959 when several beer production companies decided to go under the one name: ‘VEB Berlin’, all were produced at the Bärenquell Brauerei.
+In the years to come other buildings were added.
+This included the large turret seen from the road, staff quarters and a couple of warehouses.
+The brewery had many different names.
+In 1959 several beer production companies decided to go under the one name: ‘VEB Berlin’.
+All were produced at the Bärenquell Brauerei.

 After the fall of the Berlin Wall in 1989, many companies in East Berlin found themselves going under.
-The East Berliners were all keen to get their hands on the forbidden West Berlin beer meaning that there was not much business left for the Bärenquell Brauerei especially with stiff competition.
-In 1994 the brewery closed its doors for good which was a big deal at the time, the brewery was one of the four main breweries in Berlin alongside Kindl, Berliner Pilsner and Schultheiss.
+The East Berliners were all keen to get their hands on the forbidden West Berlin beer.
+This meant that there was not much business left for the Bärenquell Brauerei especially with stiff competition.
+In 1994 the brewery closed its doors for good which was a big deal at the time.
+The brewery was one of the four main breweries in Berlin alongside Kindl, Berliner Pilsner and Schultheiss.
 The brewing of the Bärenquell beer was outsourced and ceased in 2014.

-The smell of burning was fresh in our nostrils as we walked through many of the charred rooms, the heavy metal doors and windows still intact.
+The smell of burning was fresh in our nostrils as we walked through many of the charred rooms.
+The heavy metal doors and windows were still intact.
 As usual, the graffiti offered some comfort of human presence.
 Many eerie staircases appeared in the strangest locations, leading down into haunting darkness.
-One staircase in particular, led to where the beer was once kept in tanks.
-We crouched as we made our way through the pitch-black labyrinth rudely lighting the way with our phones, hoping not to find anything too gruesome.
+We crouched as we made our way through the pitch-black labyrinth.
+We rudely lit the way with our phones, hoping not to find anything too gruesome.

-Light poured in through the ajar windows creating beautiful shapes on the ground, outside in the yard a hose leaked from a large tub of rainwater making us feel like we were not alone.
+Light poured in through the ajar windows creating beautiful shapes on the ground.
+Outside in the yard a hose leaked from a large tub of rainwater making us feel like we were not alone.
 This was by far one of the most exciting places I had explored.
-I think purely due to the fact that it was so impossible to get into which ensured that the vandalism was not at its worst.

-The yard was home to many piles of discarded items, once carefully organised only to be left to nature, adding an even more post-apocalyptic feel to the brewery.
-The accommodation for the employees was decadent, curtains still hung from the bathroom window which boasted a thick glass privacy wall in the shower.
+The yard was home to many piles of discarded items.
+The brewery was once carefully organised and now it had been left to nature.
+This added a post-apocalyptic feel to the surroundings.
+Employees enjoyed decadent accommodation.
+Curtains still hung from the bathroom window which boasted a thick glass privacy wall in the shower.
 Several heavy-duty safes withstood the test of time on the bare floorboards offset by the peeling wallpaper and graffiti.
-This building took was the ultimate alt bau, the ceilings stretched above us with doorways as tall as two stories.

 We did not see a soul during this urban exploration adventure.
-Due to the large amount of razor-wire and the extremely high walls the brewery is almost inaccessible.
-The easiest way would be to go by boat and get in that way as on the river there is no security measures in place.
-With so many other easily accessible abandoned places this means that there is no one living there which usually is quite common in these types of places.
+Due to the large amount of razor-wire and the extremely high walls the Bärenquell Brewery is almost inaccessible.
+The easiest way would be to go by boat because on the river there are no security measures in place.
+There are so many other easily accessible abandoned places which means that there is no one living in this one.

 Disclaimer: I do not claim to have ever trespassed on this property nor do I condone doing so.